RanZhang08/RanZhang08.github.io/_pages/about.md

 * Cross-species prediction to transfer knowledge from model organisms to human
 * Characterizing genes and processes underlying complex human diseases and disorders

-We are actively seeking motivated undergraduate students, PhD students and postdoctoral researchers with interest/experience in the field of computational biology, data science, machine learning, and genomics.
-If you are interested in joining the group, please send your CV and a brief (within one page) summary of your research interests to ranzhang [at] unc.edu.
-For more details, please visit the Opportunity page.
+<strong>We are seeking motivated undergraduate students, PhD students, and postdoctoral researchers with interests in computational biology, data science, machine learning, and genomics.
+To apply, please send your CV and a brief summary of your research interests to ranzhang [at] unc.edu.
+PhD students and postdoctoral candidates can also visit the Opportunities page.
+Undergraduate students at UNC are encouraged to contact me to discuss potential research projects.</strong>